ari99/lm_studio_big_rag_plugin/QUICKSTART.md

 - Affinity Threshold: 0.5
 - Chunk Size: 512
 - Chunk Overlap: 100
-- Max Concurrent Files: 3
+- Max Concurrent Files: 1
-- Enable OCR: false
+- Enable OCR: true
 - Skip Previously Indexed Files: true (shows up only when Manual Reindex Trigger is ON; when checked the forced reindex only touches new/changed files, otherwise each chat performs a full rebuild)

 ### Step 5: Prepare Test Documents